 - If you are displaying symptoms of COVID-19 please do not visit the school site;

-- If someone in your household has tested positive for COVID-19- or you have been identified as a close contact of someone who has tested positive- please ensure you have taken a PCR test and returned a negative result before travelling to Shrewsbury School;
+- If someone in your household has tested positive for COVID-19- or you have been identified as a close contact of someone who has tested positive- please ensure you have taken a COVID-19 test and returned a negative result before travelling to Shrewsbury School;

-- for those visitors likely to be mixing with pupils or entering buildings- including admissions visits, plays and concerts- we request that you take an LFT 24 hours in advance of your visit;
+- For those visitors likely to be mixing with pupils or entering buildings- including admissions visits, plays and concerts- we request that you take an LFT 24 hours in advance of your visit;

 - We have control measures in place to ensure the safety of our pupils, staff and visitors which include- but are not limited to- well ventilated spaces and access to hand sanitiser.
-We would be grateful if, on arrival, visitors ensured they made use of the hand sanitisers available at reception or at the venue entrances to the Barnes Theatre, the Maidment Building and the Alington Hall.
+We would be grateful if, on arrival, visitors ensured they made use of the hand sanitisers available at reception or at the venue entrances to the Barnes Theatre, the Maidment Building and the Alington Hall;

 Arriving at Shrewsbury School by car - the Final Approaches